verdaccio/website/docs/ssl.md

 title: "Set up the SSL Certificates"
 ---

-Follow these instructions to configure an SSL certificate to serve an NPM registry over HTTPS.
+Follow these instructions to configure an SSL certificate to serve an npm registry over HTTPS.

 * Update the listen property in your `~/.config/verdaccio/config.yaml`: